Running SSIS Integration Toolkit on the Cloud

 A few final notes

-It is worth noting the following restrictions or tips when working with Azure-SSIS Integration Runtime due to the special deployment infrastructure:
+It is worth noting the following when working with Azure-SSIS Integration Runtime due to the special deployment infrastructure:

 • We only provide subscription-based license for your Azure-SSIS Integration Runtime deployment, you will need to purchase one of our Azure-SSIS IR instance licenses, our single server licenses will not work.